ibm-messaging/mq-mqi-nodejs/README.md

 then either an exception is thrown, or the verb returns.

 ###  Synchrony
-**Note**: This has changed significantly from the 0.9.2 version of the module.
+**Note**: This has changed significantly from the 0.9.2 version of the module onwards.

 The main verbs - `Conn(x)`, `Disc`, `Open`, `Close`, `Sub`, `Put`, `Put1` and `Get` - now have